 Welcome back to Air Fryer Bro, and our continued mission to offer the most (and best) advice for air fryer users!
-Another question that I hear a lot from potential and current air fryer users is “Aren’t air fryer hard to clean?”
+Another question that I hear a lot from potential and current air fryer users is “Aren’t air fryers hard to clean?”
 “Can I just put it in my dishwasher?”
 “How to clean an air fryer?”
 For some reason, a lot of people’s first thought is that they might be a chore to clean!
 And they are not always sure whether it will get destroyed if they put their air fryer in the dishwasher!
-Well here’s the answer!
+Well, here’s the answer!

 To clean an air fryer, simply wipe it out with a wet cloth.
 If you have some more stubborn grease and baked on food, you should soak your air fryer’s cooking compartment with dish soap and boiling water.
 Leave it for 15-20 minutes and wipe off the dirt and oil with a wet cloth.
 Try not to use anything abrasive or harsh, as this will likely destroy your air fryer’s often delicate non stick coating.
 Most air fryer baskets and accessories are dishwasher safe these days.
 Check your air fryer’s manual or contact the manufacturer to be 100% sure about your particular model.